zmoon/vorts/vorts/f/README.md

 ### Windows

-You can download [gfortran binaries for Windows](https://gcc.gnu.org/wiki/GFortranBinariesWindows), but in order to also have `make`, MinGW via [MSYS2](https://www.msys2.org/) might be an easier option.
+You can download [gfortran binaries for Windows](https://gcc.gnu.org/wiki/GFortranBinariesWindows), but in order to also have `make`, MinGW via [MSYS2](https://www.msys2.org/) or [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) might be an easier option.
-In order to run from Python on Windows, MinGW tools have to be on your PATH.
+In order to run the MinGW-compiled executable from Python on Windows, MinGW tools have to be on your PATH.

 ### Linux